sri-arjuna/ASPIRE/docs/Contribution.md

    git push origin your-branch-name
    ```

-8. **Create a pull request**: Open a pull request from your forked repository's branch to the original SPYRE repository.
+8. **Create a pull request**: Open a pull request from your forked repository's branch to the original ASPIRE repository.
 Provide a clear and concise description of the changes you've made.
 Don't forget to reference any relevant issues or pull requests.

 ## Code Style and Guidelines